uzairabid1/uzairabid1.github.io/_pages/about.md

 ## Research Interests

+My research interests include:

+- **Natural Language Processing**
+- **Generative AI**
+- **Agentic AI**
+- **Computer Vision**
+- **Deep Learning**
+- **Reinforcement Learning**

-I am passionate about **Natural Language Processing**, **Agentic AI**, and **Computer Vision**.
-My interests revolve around developing intelligent systems that can understand language, learn from data, and interact with the world in meaningful ways.
+I am passionate about developing intelligent systems that can understand language, learn from data, and interact with the world in meaningful ways.
 I enjoy combining theory with practical applications and continue to explore research that bridges academic ideas with real world use cases.

 <div style="display: none;">